Puerto Morelos is a quaint fishing town just 11 miles from the Cancun Airport. There’s plenty to see and do there. Check out 5 reasons to visit:

 4. Restaurants and Nightlife

 No matter what your tastes and budget are like, there’s something for you in this lovely fishing village.
-From fine-dining restaurants like John Gray’s Kitchen, from a former Ritz Carlton Chef, to Seafood on the beach at El Merkadito (pictured in the image above), you’re sure to find something that suits your needs.
-Also, if you’re in town for the night, your evening can be quiet and romantic or fun and lively, depending on your mood!
-There are various little bars in Puerto Morelos, which are great for dancing, including Bara Bara and Cantina Habanero.
+From fine-dining restaurants like John Gray’s Kitchen, run by a former Ritz Carlton Chef, to Seafood on the beach at El Merkadito (pictured in the image above), you’re sure to find something that interests you.
+If you’re in town for the night, there are various little bars which are great for dancing, including Bara Bara and Cantina Habanero.

 5. Town Square